revbayes/revbayes/.github/PULL_REQUEST_TEMPLATE/bug_fix_template.md

 Thank you for contributing a bug fix to RevBayes!

 **Describe the bug**
 A brief description of the suspected bug.
-Please include information, such as the branch, and the commit number that introduced the bug (if you are aware).
+Please link to the github issue number or original bug report (if available).
+If known, include information such as how long this bug has existed or the commit number that introduced it.

 **A brief description of the fix**
 Briefly describe what needed to be fixed to achieve the correct behavior.